Thelk641/YAAL/Docs/Settings.md

 # Settings are variable

 From a code point of view this is obvious, but it's also true from a user point of view.
 In an instruction, if you write ${settingName} and settingName does exists, it will be replaced by its value when the launcher is executed.
-This is done recursively, so you can have settings containing other settings and in fact, one of the default one is already setup that way.
+This is done recursively, so you should be able to have settings containing other settings if you want to.

+While writting text may be the best way to input most settings, for some YAAL can switch to better input method, by pressing the cogwheel icon next to a setting it'll try to find said better input (true/false method or color input).
+Pick "Manual" to go back to text from binary, click the cogwheel again to go back to it from the color input mode.

 # Type of Settings and read order